DropScriptDoc/ark/docs/namespaces.md

         - Can be used with the `Render::Text` function.
 Aligns the text to the right.
     - `int OUTLINE`
         - Can be used with the `Render::Text` function.
 Adds an outline to the text.

+## Engine
+- Functions
+    - `uint64 findObject(const string& fullObjectName)`
+        - Returns a pointer to the static class casted as an uint64.
+Useful for actor filtering.
+Take a look at [this example](/examples?id=filtering-actors).